 - Place: A private space to express milk

 Minnesota breastfeeding law

-Minnesota state law requires that employers provide nursing mothers with reasonable unpaid break time to express milk and a private a room or other location for milk expression, other than a bathroom or toilet stall, with access to an electrical outlet and in close proximity to the worksite.
-With the passage of the Women’s Economic Security Act in May 2014, employers can be held accountable for damages that occur due to non-compliance with this law.
+Minnesota law requires employers to provide breastfeeding parents with reasonable break time to express milk and a private room or other location for milk expression, other than a bathroom or a toilet stall, with access to an electrical outlet and in close proximity to the employees workspace.